Harvey Jablonsky: Early life

-In 1927, Jablonsky attended Washington University in St. Louis, and in 1929 he was made captain of the football team.
-He was also on the College Football All-America Team.
-After graduating from Washington University, he enrolled in the United States Military Academy at West Point, New York, where he continued to play football as a guard from 1931 to 1933, and became Army's captain in 1933; that year Army had a record of 9-1 and outscores its opponents 227–26.
-He graduated from the academy in 1934, but remained at West Point as an assistant coach for nine years.
+After graduating from Washington University in June 1930 with a B.S. degree in business and public administration, he enrolled in the United States Military Academy at West Point, New York, where he continued to play football as a guard from 1931 to 1933, and became Army's captain in 1933; that year Army had a record of 9-1 and outscored its opponents 227–26.
+He graduated from the academy in June 1934 with a second B.S. degree, but then remained at West Point as an assistant coach for nine years.

 Jablonsky was also married to his first wife Dorothy Jablonsky during these years, and the 1940 census shows he has had his first children, daughter Jean, born 1937 in Virginia, and son David Jablonsky, born 1939 in Panama.